 6 Things to Consider Before Taking Out a Lease Buyout Loan

-- Does your lender offer auto lease buyout loans?
+- Does your lender offer lease buyouts?
 Not all lenders offer lease buyout options, so you’ll need to do some shopping around to find one that does.

 - Does the car fit your lifestyle?
 The kind of car you need will change throughout your life.
 You should spend some time thinking about your current lifestyle and whether your leased vehicle still fits.

 - Will you take good care of the car?
 Buying or leasing a used car is always a gamble because you don’t know what you’re going to get.
 But if you’ve taken excellent care of your current car and it’s in good shape, it may make sense to hang onto it.

 - Will you incur high fees for turning it in?
 One of the downsides to leasing a car is that you can quickly rack up high fees.
 If you have excess mileage or wear and tear, you could get hit with hefty fines.
 In that case, it may make sense to just keep the car.

 - Is it a good deal?
 And finally, you should determine whether it’s a good deal for you to buy the car.
 Is the car worth more than what you and the lender originally agreed to?
 If it is, then buying your leased vehicle is probably a practical option for you.

 If you decide that a lease buyout is the right choice for you, here are five steps you can take to get the process rolling.

 1. Contact the Leasing Company

 If you want to buy out your lease, don’t wait until the last minute to contact the leasing company.
 Ideally, you should contact them at least two to three months before your lease agreement is up.

 Tell the leasing company you’re considering purchasing the car, and they can walk you through how you can get started.
 Make sure you ask the following questions: